silverkate/silverkate/README.md

 - 👋 Hi, I’m @silverkate
-- 👀 I’m interested in programming, learning new languages and making friends
+- 👀 I’m interested in programming, learning new languages and making friend
+- 💙 flutter
-- 🌱 I’m currently learning js & interested in flutter
+- 🐣 js

 <!---